Ashirdavid/CS207/README.md

 Ashir David Judah - This project was mostly done by myself

 ## References ##
-Chakravarty, Arjo 2012, µSpeech, GitHub, Accessed on 3rd March 2017, from <http://arjo129.github.io/uSpeech/>
+Chakravarty, A. (2012). µSpeech, GitHub.
+Retrieved from <http://arjo129.github.io/uSpeech/>

-Perera, Rashika 2014, Voice Recognition with Arduino, BlogSpot, Accessed on 4th April 2017, from <http://tiriboy.blogspot.ca/2014/08/voice-recognition-with-arduino.html>
+Perera, R. (2014), Voice Recognition with Arduino.
+Retrieved from <http://tiriboy.blogspot.ca/2014/08/voice-recognition-with-arduino.html>

-Overview | Adafruit Microphone Amplifier Breakout | Adafruit Learning System.
-(2017).
-Learn.adafruit.com.
-Accessed on 27th March 2017, from https://learn.adafruit.com/adafruit-microphone-amplifier-breakout/overview
+[3] Earl, B. (n.d.).
+Adafruit Microphone Amplifier Breakout.
+Retrieved from https://learn.adafruit.com/adafruit-microphone-amplifier-breakout/overview

 ## Acknowledgements ##
 Arjo Chakravarty - For building the code the entire project is based on